integratedexperts/testmate/README.md

     composer require drupal/testmode

 ## Use case

-Running a Behat test on the site with existing content may result in FALSE positives because of the live content being mixed with test content.
+Running a Behat test on the site with existing content may result in false-positives because of the live content being mixed with the test content.

 Example: list of 3 featured articles.
-When the test creates 3 articles and make them featured, there may be existing featured articles that will confuse tests resulting in false positive failure.
+When the test creates 3 articles and makes them featured, there may be existing featured articles that will confuse tests resulting in a false-positive failure.

 ## How it works
 1. When writing Behat tests, all test content items (nodes,